manojbadam/IPL/README.md

-This is a hobby project and not sure how far i can spend time on this.
+This is a hobby project.